Credentialing

 Maintain Predictability Through Oversight

-Credentialing is not a one-time event; ongoing oversight reduces the risk of gaps and helps the ASC remain prepared for surveys.
+Credentialing is not a one-time event; ongoing oversight is mandatory and ensure continued privileges can be granted.
 Administrators must support the governing body by ensuring files are updated, organized, and ready for review.
 Successful programs maintain:

 • Clear follow-up routines